mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Survival Campaign:**

 > *The campaign doesn't end.
 It transforms.
 From "save the world" to "survive the broken world."
-The Sundering continues—slower now, but unstoppable.
+The Worldrend continues—slower now, but unstoppable.
 Reality tears open randomly.
 Primordial entities wander through rifts.
 Geography changes monthly.
 Nothing is stable.*

 **Your New Quest:**